-(2) Salary includes cost of salary to the Company and ancillary benefits such as payments to the National Insurance Institute, advanced education funds, managers' insurance and pension funds; vacation pay; recuperations pay as mandated by Israeli law.

-- (3) Amounts reported in this column refer to the cash incentives provided by the Company with respect to 2023, including the annual cash bonus for 2023, which have been provided for in the Company's financial statements for the year ended December 31, 2023, but will be paid in April 2024.
-Such amounts exclude bonuses paid during 2023 which were provided in the Company's financial statements for previous years. - (4) Represents the share-based compensation expenses recorded in the Company's consolidated financial statements for the year ended December 31, 2023, based on the equity fair value on the grant date, calculated in accordance with accounting guidance for share-based compensation.
-For a discussion on the assumptions used in reaching this valuation, see Note 8 to our consolidated financial statements for the year ended December 31, 2023 for more information.
+- (2) Salary includes cost of salary to the Company and ancillary benefits such as payments to the National Insurance Institute, advanced education funds, managers' insurance and pension funds; vacation pay; recuperations pay as mandated by Israeli law. - (3) Amounts reported in this column refer to the cash incentives with respect to 2024, which are expected to be paid later in 2025 subject to achievement of a certain contingency.
+Such amounts exclude cash incentives paid during 2024 which were provided in the Company's financial statements for previous years. - (4) Represents the share-based compensation expenses recorded in the Company's consolidated financial statements for the year ended December 31, 2024, based on the equity fair value on the grant date, calculated in accordance with accounting guidance for share-based compensation.
+For a discussion on the assumptions used in reaching this valuation, see Note 8 to our consolidated financial statements for the year ended December 31, 2024 for more information.